AlexJReid/blog/content/posts/runhouse/index.md

 - Clickhouse is meant for far, far larger amounts of data than what can fit into a Cloud Run RAM disk (2GB on the most expensive type, after any overheads so more like 1.5GB?)
 - You would need to rebuild the image for new data (although you could pull it in from GCS/S3 on start)
 - Data volume/image size might make the service take a long time to start on demand
-- Clickhouse probably wasn't designed to be robbed of _all_ CPU when not serving an HTTP request (I believe this is how Cloud Run works)
+- Clickhouse probably wasn't designed to be robbed of _all_ CPU when not serving an HTTP request (I believe this is what Cloud Run does.
+I don't know enough about Clickhouse's internals to comment on whether that'll break things.)
 - The API exposed over HTTP speaks SQL, some people get offended by that
 - Probably a niche use case which could be better met in a more conventional way?
 - Serverless data tech already exists!
 (Athena, Aurora Serverless, BigQuery....)